-The Contractor shall include in the cost of Concrete Class D the cost of purchasing master molds and sufficient form liners to complete the construction and meet the project schedule.
-The form liner pattern and placement shall be as shown on the plans, and approved by the Landscape Architect and/or Engineer prior to installation.
-The Landscape Architect and/or Engineer reserves the right to review and relocate the various patterns on each wall during construction to address unforeseen field conditions.
+The Contractor shall include in the cost of Concrete Class D the cost of purchasing sufficient form liners to complete the construction and meet the project schedule.
+The form liner pattern and placement shall be as shown on the plans, and approved by the Engineer prior to installation.
+The Engineer reserves the right to review and relocate the various patterns on each element during construction to address unforeseen field conditions.